MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 <a name="httpfs-auth"></a>
 ##### Authorization

-Properties *hadoop.proxyuser.httpfs.hosts* and *hadoop.proxyuser.httpfs.groups* are set, parameter *httpfs_hostnames* is used for the list of the hostnames (it may be overriden by using the *hadoop.proxyuser.httpfs.hosts* property directly).
+Properties *hadoop.proxyuser.httpfs.hosts* and *hadoop.proxyuser.httpfs.groups* are set, parameter *httpfs_hostnames* is used for the list of the hostnames (it may be overridden by using the *hadoop.proxyuser.httpfs.hosts* property directly).

 <a name="httpfs-check"></a>
 ##### Usage